 On the surface, building the IceCube Neutrino Observatory seems straightforward.
-A bunch of people travel to the South Pole, drill holes in the ice, and send sensors down the holes.
+A bunch of people traveled to the South Pole, drilled holes in the ice, and sent sensors down the holes.
 The reality is far from simple.

 The design and development of the detector was only possible thanks to the contributions of many individuals and institutions.
 Collectively, those individuals and institutions are known as the IceCube Collaboration.

 Currently, the collaboration includes 300 people from 44 institutions in 12 countries.
 It began in 1999 with the submission of the first IceCube proposal, and many of the original members are still active on the project.